Melania Trump: Ending social media bullying would be focus as first lady

 "We must find better ways to honor and support the basic goodness of our children, especially in social media," she said.
 "It will be one of the main focuses of my work, if I am privileged enough to become your first lady."

-Not mentioned: Her own husband's long history of bullying political foes, journalists and entertainers on Twitter.
+Not mentioned: Her own husband's long history of cyberbullying.

 In September, after Clinton cited Trump's reference to 1996 Miss Universe Alicia Machado as "Miss Piggy" and "Miss Housekeeper" during their first presidential debate, Trump said in a 3 a.m.
 Twitter rant that Machado is "disgusting" and a "con" and directed followers to check out a non-existent Machado sex tape.